kellerflint/DnD-Character-Sheet/README.md

 ## Testing

 ### Backend Unit Tests
-- Command to run backend tests in character-sheet-back-end/ with coverage: npm test
+- Command to run backend unit tests in character-sheet-back-end/ with coverage: npm test:unit
-- Add test documentation later
+- Add additional test documentation later

 ### Frontend Unit Tests
-- Command to run frontend tests in character-sheet-front-end/ with coverage: npm test
+- Command to run frontend unit tests in character-sheet-front-end/ with coverage: npm test
+- Add additional test documentation later

+### Integration Tests for API endpoints and Database
+- Create a local MySQL database called: character_sheet_db_test
+- Change env values in the character-sheet-back-end/.env file to use localhost, the correct testing db name, and credentials for the testing db
+- Run the integration tests in the backend with npm test:integration
-- Add test documentation later
+- Add additional test documentation later